Low-voltage Directive correctly applied: These requirements result for your CE-compliant product

 The CE marking of products covered by the Low Voltage Directive is in some cases with additional markings such as WEEE-Marking or the Wheelmark symbol.
 On the European Commission’s website, you can find a list of product types that require CE marking.

-What other directives and regulations must be taken into account in the CE marking and conformity assessment of electrical products?
+What other directives and regulations must be considered in the CE marking and conformity assessment of electrical products?

-Although the new low-voltage directive (2014/35/EU) as a "fully harmonised safety directive" as it covers all electrical risks and safety aspects there are nevertheless several directives that must be taken into account when CE marking electrical products.
+Although the new low-voltage directive (2014/35/EU) is a "fully harmonized safety directive" as it covers all electrical risks and safety aspects there are nevertheless several directives that must be considered when CE marking electrical products.
 These include

 There are several EU directives that require CE marking and each of these directives has its own specific requirements for the corresponding devices and therefore needs to be reviewed and applied accordingly.
-The CE marking indicates compliance with as many directives as apply at the time of the declaration of conformity.
-To determine which Directive(s) could be applicable(s), it is necessary to understand the requirements of an applicable harmonised standard for the product concerned.
-Harmonised standards can be identified by searching the "Official Journal" on the European Commission’s website.
+The CE marking indicates compliance with as many directives as applied at the time of the declaration of conformity.
+To determine which Directive(s) could be applicable(s), it is necessary to understand the requirements of an applicable harmonized standard for the product concerned.
+Harmonized standards can be identified by searching the "Official Journal" on the European Commission’s website.

 How is the CE marking process defined in the Low Voltage Directive?